LDFandinoR/RealTimeBusTracker/README.md

 ## 🏁 How to Run:

-If you want to run this project locally, clone it on your machine.
-Then drag and drop the HTML file into the browser. otherwise click on the project demo.
+1. If you want to run this project locally, clone it on your machine.
+Then drag and drop the HTML file into the browser.

-Click on the button
+Otherwise click on the project demo to open the project on the borwser.

-"Show bus stops between two places" to see the marker move from one place to the other.
+2. Click on the button "Show bus stops between two places" to see the marker move from one place to the other.

 ## 🚀 Improvements: